 Venture Capital (VC) investment in the UK gained strength in Q2’18, propelling it back to the top of the VC market in Europe according to Venture Pulse Q2 2018, a quarterly report on global trends published today by KPMG Enterprise.

 A total of £1.55 billion ($2.06 billion) of Venture Capital was invested in UK businesses across 244 deals in Q2 with late-stage financings responsible for the majority of the capital invested.
-This compares to just over £1.1 million ($1.5 billion) invested in Q1 of 2018.
+This compares to just over £1.1 billion ($1.5 billion) invested in Q1 of 2018.

 The UK accounted for six of the top ten European deals done in the last three months, including Revolut (£188 million), Freeline Therapeutics (£90 million), CMR Surgical (£75 million), Liberis (£61 million), Culture Trip (£60 million), and Crescendo Biologics (£53 million).